 The Maswik lobby and cafeteria are very lively and the lower

-Maswik South is slated for demolition soon.
-But, based mostly
+Maswik South is slated for demolition and will close on

-on price, Maswik South has become my second favorite place
+Maswik South has become my second favorite place to stay at

-to stay at Grand Canyon.
-Bright Angel Cabins remain my
+Grand Canyon.
+Bright Angel Cabins remain my favorite, but

-favorite, but Maswik South offers lower prices, bigger rooms,
+Maswik South offers lower prices, bigger rooms, two chairs and

 Yavapai Lodge is no longer administered by Xanterra and is in the park about a mile from the rim.
 It is served by a shuttle